wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-benchmark.md

 **PyTorch CUDA / CuPy**: Real gains appear on larger datasets (e.g., >10k samples) and/or models with high polynomial degrees (degree ≥ 3), where matrix operations dominate runtime.
 CPU→GPU transfer cost is amortized by parallel execution on the device.

-**Predict equivalence**: As shown in Section 8, the CPU-fallback strategy for sequential prediction (free-run, n-step) produces **identical** results across all backends — the maximum absolute difference is within floating-point precision (~1e-15).
-The predictions are numerically equivalent regardless of whether `fit()` ran on NumPy, PyTorch CPU, PyTorch CUDA, or CuPy.
+**Predict equivalence**: As shown in Section 8, 1-step prediction remains backend-native, while sequential prediction (free-run, n-step) on non-NumPy backends uses a CPU fallback and converts outputs back to the original namespace/device.
+Both execution modes remain numerically equivalent across backends, with maximum absolute differences within floating-point precision (~1e-15).

 **Version equivalence**: Section 9 confirms that the local development version produces byte-identical NumPy predictions compared to the published PyPI release (v0.8.0).